Will-ALVIDI/cppStartingKit-Guide/README.md

 I hope you will find relevant informations to suit to your needs.

-# Table of content

-* Install Python

-⋅⋅*Why Python is necessary

 # Install Python
 ## Why Python is necessary